 Founded in 1988, Urban Peak is the only non-profit organization in Denver that provides a full convergence of services for youth ages 15 through 24 experiencing homelessness or at imminent risk of becoming homeless.
 Our goal is to help these youth overcome real life challenges and become self-sufficient adults.

-We do this by providing five essential services at little or no cost to the youth (youth in housing do pay a minimal rent each month):
+We do this by providing five essential services at little or no cost to the youth:

 - an overnight shelter

 - Education & Employment programming